Gesture: Social significance

-In Hinduism and Buddhism, a mudra (Sanskrit, literally "seal") is a symbolic gesture made with the hand or fingers.
-Each mudra has a specific meaning, playing a central role in Hindu and Buddhist iconography.

-A common religious gesture include crossing oneself in a number of religions as a sign of respect, typically by kneeling before a sacred object in many.
-Gestures play a central role in religious or spiritual rituals such as the Christian sign of the cross.

 Gestures are also a means to initiate a mating ritual.
 This may include elaborate dances and other movements.
 Gestures play a major role in many aspects of human life.

 Additionally, when people use gestures, there is a certain shared background knowledge.
 Different cultures use similar gestures when talking about a specific action such as how we gesture the idea of drinking out of a cup.

 When an individual makes a gesture, another person can understand because of recognition of the actions/shapes.

 Gestures have been documented in the arts such as in Greek vase paintings, Indian Miniatures or European paintings.

+In religion

+Gestures play a central role in religious or spiritual rituals.

+In Hinduism and Buddhism, a mudra (Sanskrit, literally "seal", "gesture" or "attitude") is a symbolic gesture made with the hand, body or mind.
+Each mudra has a specific meaning, and is associated with a specific spiritual quality or state.
+In yoga, mudras are considered to be higher practices which lead to awakening of the pranas, chakras and kundalini, and which can bestow major siddhis, psychic powers, on the advanced practitioner.

-An example, Vitarka Vicara, the gesture of discussion and transmission of Buddhist teaching.
-It is done by joining the tips of the thumb and the index together, while keeping the other fingers straight.
+In Hindu and Buddhist iconography mudras play a central role.
+For example, Vitarka Vicara, the gesture of discussion and transmission of Buddhist teaching, is done by joining the tips of the thumb and the index together, while keeping the other fingers straight.

+A common Christian religious gesture is crossing oneself as a sign of respect, also known as making the sign of the cross; often this is accompanied by kneeling before a sacred object.
+In the renewal of the Catholic liturgy promoted by the Second Vatican Council in the 1960s, "actions, gestures, and bodily attitudes" were noted as means by which a whole worshipping community could participate in the liturgical action.